liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/fundamentals/upgrade_system.md

 # Modular Upgrade System

-Our machinery and LTX gear can be enhanced with upgrade modules!
+Our machinery and equipment can be enhanced with upgrade modules!
 Hold Shift on the module item to see what it does and on what machines/equipment you can install it on.

 ## Machine Upgrade Module